warbe-maker/warbe-maker.github.io/_posts/2020-09-23-Error-Number-and-Error-Source.markdown

 <small>All aspects of this post are part of the [Common VBA Error Handler][1]</small>

 ## The error number
-The _Number_ property of the _err_ object may indicate a VB Runtime, a Database, or an Application error.
-The latter is one explicitly raised by `Err Raise`.
+The _Number_ property of the _Err_ object may indicate a VB Runtime, a Database, or an Application Error.
+The latter is one explicitly raised by `Err.Raise`.
 Microsoft documentation says, the error number raised by means of `Err.Raise` should be the sum of the application error n +  [_vbObjectError_](<https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualbasic.constants.vbobjecterror?view=netcore-3.1>) in order to avoid conflicts with  is a _VB Runtime Error_.
 I call such an error an _Application Error_ of which the number is set by:
 ```
 Public Function AppErr(ByVal err_no As Long) As Long
 ' --------------------------------------------------